Dholydai/writerz-with-an-attitude/README.md

 Do Qwerty lemmings ever question their orthodoxy?
 As a Dvorak user I have spent 35 years swimming against the current.
 It has been taxing.

-I think that single-hand writers should use a keyboard when crafting written language.
+I believe that single-hand writers should use a keyboard when crafting written language.
 That skill is best experienced as a tactle exercise.

 1. I have designed new sleek cases, no more chunky boxes.
 2. My latest keyboards use an RP2040 Elite-Pi controller.